deepanshusaini1402/devops/README.md

 # devops
-This repository will be used for devops course
+This repository will be used for devops course.
+To learn various tools